-Step 1 Identify the emergency response participants and Phase I establish their roles, resources and concerns.
-Engaging stakeholders 2 Evaluate the risks and hazards that may result in Phase II ~ emergency situations in the community and define options for risk reduction.
+Step Communicate, inform and educate community members throughout 1 Identify the emergency response participants and Phase I establish their roles, resources and concerns.
+Engaging stakeholders 7 Evaluate the risks and hazards that may result in Phase II emergency situations in the community and define options for risk reduction.
 Understanding hazards and risks 3 Have participants review their own emergency plan for adequacy relative to a coordinated response, including the adequacy of communication plans.
-Communicate, 4 Identify the required response tasks not covered by the existing plans.
-Phase III inform and educate community 5 Match these tasks to the resources available from the identified participants.
-Preparedness planning members throughout 6 Make the changes necessary to improve existing plans, integrate them into an overall emergency response and communication plan and gain agreement.
+4 Identify the required response tasks not covered by the existing plans.
+Phase III 5 Match these tasks to the resources available from the identified participants. - Preparedness planning 6 Make the changes necessary to improve existing plans, integrate them into an overall emergency response and communication plan and gain agreement.
 7 Commit the integrated plan to writing and obtain approvals from local governments.
 Phase IV 8 Communicate the integrated plan to participating groups and ensure that all emergency responders are trained.
 Implementing, disseminating and testing 9 Establish procedures for periodic testing, review and updating of the plan.
-10 Communicate the integrated plan to the general Phase V IU community.
+9 .
+Communicate the integrated plan to the general Phase V 10 community.
 Maintaining APELL